CiCi (album): Artwork, title and composition

 On May 1, 2025, Elite Daily posted an exclusive interview with Ciara, where she explained the album's title, stating, "That's my nickname my fans have called me since Day 1."
 Three days later, she shared the album's artwork on her Instagram page.
 The artwork features the singer standing against an all-red background, wearing a 3D-printed breastplate, with the album's title evenly split on either side of her; in response to the breastplate, she shared, "That's not just a fashion statement.
 That's my armor.
 A symbol of the strength I've had to summon, the boundaries I've had to set, and the power I've learned to wear with pride."
 During an appearance on Keke Palmer's podcast, Baby, This Is Keke Palmer, Ciara revealed the album would feature platform-specific content variations, "creating multiple listening experiences rather than a single unified version".
 In August 2025, during an episode of Kylie Kelce's podcast Not Gonna Lie, she further revealed the standard edition of the album would be released on August 22 with fourteen tracks, with the deluxe edition following three days later.
 On November 14, 2025, deluxe editions were updated to include the Moily and Oxlade-assisted "Nice n' Sweet", which was previously a fizy exclusive.
+The standard edition of the album features Ciara standing against an all-red backdrop; on the deluxe edition, the backdrop is all-blue.